-During the Financial Year ended 31st March, 2019, the Committee met four times on 16th April, 2018, 19th July, 2018, 29th October, 2018 and 14th January, 2019.
+During the Financial Year ended 31st March, 2020, the Committee met four times on 15th April, 2019, 15th July, 2019, 23rd October, 2019 and 24th January, 2020.

 The Company has in place a CSR Policy formulated by the Committee and approved by the Board of Directors.
-During the Financial Year 2018-19, the Committee approved the CSR activities and monitored the progress on CSR activities undertaken by the Company on quarterly basis.
+During the Financial Year 2019-2020, the Committee approved the CSR activities and monitored the progress on CSR activities undertaken by the Company on quarterly basis.
 The Company has been able to spend the mandatory 2% of average net profits of immediately preceding 3 years on various CSR activities, the details of which are given in CSR Report approved by the Committee and attached to the Director's Report.
+During the financial year ended 31st March, 2020, the Committee had recommended to the Board to approve the amendments to its CSR Policy to include the initiatives as per Schedule VII of the Act.
 The CSR Policy is uploaded on Company's website at www.abmindia.com.